MrGarri/Garquiscript/README.md

     ./garquiscript.sh -c <filename>

-After that, reload the .h68 file into the emulator, click reset and you're done.
+After that, reload the .h68 file into the emulator and the setup, click reset and you're done.